-When a parent writes a letter to a child, it's magical.
-Consider writing to each of your children at least once a year, perhaps on their birthdays or around the holidays.
-This type of tradition is a tangible expression of your love and pride, as well as the ongoing hopes and dreams you have for your children's future.
+When you write a letter to a child, it's magical!
+It communicates love, pride, and commitment beyond the power of everyday spoken words.
+So make writing a letter to your child an annual event, either on their birthdays or around the holidays.
+To your son or daughter, it will be more than just another tradition -- each letter is a tangible expression of your love and pride, combined with the hopes and dreams you have for the future.

 Not sure how to get stated?
-Here are seven specific words to include when you write a letter to a child:
+Here are eight specific words to include when you write a letter to a child:

 Of course you want to tell your child how you feel!
 Even if "I love you" is something you say every day, the message is conveyed differently when the words are shared in writing.
 For example, you might say: